Mobius Motors

-Mobius Motors Kenya Ltd is a vehicle re-assembler founded in 2010.
+Mobius Motors Kenya Limited was a vehicle re-assembler founded in 2010.
 The company was incorporated in the United Kingdom in 2010 and registered in Kenya in 2011.
 As of 2018, the company was in the process of building an in country manufacturing plant.
+On 5 August 2024, the shareholders' meeting that convened in Nairobi, Kenya resolved to liquidate the company and selected SVSK Sastry as the liquidator.

-The company manufactures SUVs (sport utility vehicles) that can handle the rough roads and rugged terrain found in many parts of the regional infrastructure.
+The company manufactured SUVs (sport utility vehicles) designed to handle the rough roads and rugged terrain found in many parts of regional Africa.

 Name

 The name comes from the Mobius strip, a special mathematical surface with a single surface and single boundary, first described by German mathematician August Ferdinand Möbius in 1858.

 Key people

 Joel Jackson is the founder and CEO of Mobius Motors.
-Prior to founding Mobius, Mr. Jackson worked on business strategy with an acclaimed micro-forestry social enterprise in rural Kenya.
+Prior to founding Mobius, Jackson worked on business strategy with an acclaimed micro-forestry social enterprise in rural Kenya.
 He also worked as a management consultant, advising top Fortune 500 companies across Europe and North America.
 He is the recipient of the TED fellowship and Echoing Green Fellowship and a graduate of Imperial College with a first-class degree in Computer Science.